maxwlang/vimm-download-manager/readme.md

-# GameHacking.org Cheat Scraper

-This Typescript project scrapes the GameHacking.org website for cheats and exports them to swiss-ready text based cheat files.
+# Vimm Download Manager

+This Typescript project downloads specified files from Vimm's Lair one after the other.
+It uses Puppeteer to scrape the site for links, then downloads files with axios.
+This was done because Vimm's Lair does not have a bulk download option, offer torrents, and during sane hours (read: not 4 AM central time) has download speeds of around 500Kb/s.

 ![image](./running.png)

-## Why?

-No bulk export option make angry

 ## How to use